 The profession of osteopathy is not officially recognized in the province of Québec.
 The practicing osteopaths are well perceived by the general population and appreciated by their patients and the medical doctors who often refer patients.

-Competence and integrity of the members are dictated by similar code of ethics and regulations in both associations.
-Practicing D.O.’s arre invited to be members of both associations, which are complementary to each other.
+Competence and integrity of the members were dictated by similar code of ethics and regulations in both associations.

 Quebec Health Legislation can be found at: http://www2.publicationsduquebec.gouv.qc.ca/dynamicSearch/telecharge.php?type=2&file=/M_9/M9.HTM